YuBlum/stark-lang/README.md

 def vector = Some_Union.Vector; # 'vector' is of type 'Some_Union.Vector'
 ```

-Then you simply just pass the appropriete values or initializators:
+Then you simply just pass the appropriate values or initializators:
 ```py
 def Vec2 : (x, y = f32);
 def Some_Union : (Number i32|String str|Vector Vec2);